rfangit/rfangit.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I completed my PhD in Physics (2024) at the [University of Toronto](https://www.utoronto.ca/).
+I completed my PhD in Physics (2024) at the [University of Toronto](https://www.utoronto.ca/), studying information transfer in biological networks.
 I currently work as a Research Scientist at a research-focused startup, [AI Leap](https://www.aileap.org/).

-My research focuses on understanding generalization in neural networks.
-There are rich dynamics in high dimensional parameter space that are critical to understanding how to make 'intelligent' networks, such as the phase transition from memorization to generalization.
+My work focuses on understanding why large networks develop internal representations that support generalization.
+This research can help us build more 'intelligent' models that are more in line with our goals, rather than the hard-to-interpret and expensive models of today.

-These problems relate heavily to my expertise from my PhD in modelling complex stochastic processes, and I am developing approaches to enhance the ability of models to generalize even on small datasets.
+My personal view is towards information theoretic explanations around flat minima, and compression (eg, minimum description length, Kolmogorov complexity).
+Gradient descent is 'lazy' and finds flat minima, which happens to coincide with generalization to some degree.
+Understanding this in detail will enable us to build better models even with limited datasets, such as ARC-AGI.

 If you have any questions for me, happy to have a chat.